 A. General.
 For all employees who are normally scheduled Monday through Friday, when any of the above holidays fall on a Saturday, the preceding Friday shall be observed as the holiday off.
 When any of the above holidays fall on a Sunday, the following Monday shall be observed as the holiday off.
 For an employee who is normally scheduled Monday through Thursday, when any of the above holidays fall on a Friday or a Saturday, the preceding Thursday shall be scheduled as the holiday off.
-When any of the above holidays fall on a Sunday, the following Monday shall be scheduled as the holiday off.
+When any of the above holidays fall on a Friday or a Saturday, the preceding Thursday shall be scheduled as the holiday off.
 The employee and the employee's supervisor may mutually agree in advance to allow the employee to schedule the holiday off on another day.